National Holocaust Centre and Museum: Description

 On 21 July 2010, almost twenty years after the Holocaust Centre was founded, James and Stephen Smith and their mother Marina were each awarded honorary degrees of Doctor of Letters (DLitt) by Nottingham Trent University.

 The venue is based around an old farm house which has a purpose-built exhibition centre with lecture theatre, and a Memorial Garden.
 A feature of the garden is a black stone on which are inscribed the names of the Nazi death camps.
+Joan Salter's suitcase and other artefacts belonging to the transatlantic holocaust survivor are part of the collection.

 The centre is also home to the Aegis Trust, an all-party group working for genocide prevention.